 ByteDance Ltd.’s TikTok is trying out an in-app shopping feature, according to a new report from Bloomberg.

-TikTok is testing out the new e-commerce prototype on brands like Hype, a streetwear label in Europe.
+TikTok influencer marketing is testing out the new e-commerce prototype on brands like Hype, a streetwear label in Europe.
 This transit toward sales will not only enhance competition with Facebook, but will also further combine social media with online shopping.

 Every platform out there seems to be integrating ideas from each other these days.
 Instagram came out with its own form of TikTok’s short-form video’s, called Reels, in 2019.
-And more recently, Facebook launched new audio features resembling Clubhouse.
+And more recently, Facebook influencer marketing launched new audio features resembling Clubhouse.

 Sharing is caring.
 Now, it’s TikTok’s turn.
 The platform is testing out a new in-app shopping feature, much like Facebook’s Shop tab.

 Although, it seems that TikTok’s trying to follow in the footsteps of their Chinese-only cousin, Douyin, more than any other app.
 In just the first year, Douyin brought in $26 billion of e-commerce transactions, and TikTok wants in on the trend.